Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^16]: Screen readers aren't alone here.
 Several programs strip inline formatting: certain feed readers, search result snippets, and textual browsers invoked with the `-dump` flag are some examples I use every day.

-[^17]: I excluded Security Headers, since it tends to cargo-cult headers regardless of whether or not they are necessary.
-For instance, it penalizes forgoing the `Permissions-Policy` header even if the CSP blocks script loading and execution.
-I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+[^17]: I excluded PageSpeed Insights and GTMetrix since those are mostly covered by Lighthouse.
+I excluded Security Headers, since its approach seems to be recommen&shy;ding headers regardless of whether or not they are necessary.
+It penalizes forgoing the <code>Per&shy;missions-<wbr>Policy</code> header even if the CSP blocks script loading and execution; see [Security Headers issue #103](https://github.com/securityheaders/securityheaders-bugs/issues/103).
+I personally find the <code>Per&shy;missions-<wbr>Policy</code> header quite problematic, as I noted in August 2021 on [webappsec-permissions-policy issue #189](https://github.com/w3c/webappsec-permissions-policy/issues/189#issuecomment-904783021).

 [^18]: My site caches HTML documents for ten minutes and caches the RSS feed for several hours.
-I disagree with webhint's recommendations against this: cache durations should be based on request rates and how often a resource is updated.
-I also disagree with some of its content-type recommendations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
+I disagree with webhint's recommen&shy;dations against this: cache durations should be based on request rates and how often a resource is updated.
+I also disagree with some of its `content-type` recommen&shy;dations: you don't need to declare UTF-8 charsets for SVG content-type headers if the SVG is ASCII-only and called from a UTF-8 HTML document.
 You gain nothing but header bloat by doing so.

 [^19]: Consider disabling the JIT for your normal browsing too; doing so removes whole classes of vulnera&shy;bilities.
-In Firefox, navigate to <samp>about:config</samp> and toggle some flags under <code>javascript<wbr>.options</code>.
+In Firefox, navigate to <samp>about:<wbr>config</samp> and toggle some flags under <code>javascript<wbr>.options</code>.

     <figure itemscope itemtype="https://schema.org/SoftwareSourceCode">
     <figcaption>